Friday, June 5, 2015

 Such a beautiful day to take pictures with blue skies, white clouds, and islands dotted with houses, sailboats, fishing boats, paddle boats, cabin cruisers, and Lighthouses.

-I took many pictures as we sailed passed the Mayflower ship, Plymouth Rock Memorial, and Plymouth Colony.
+I took many pictures as we sailed past the Mayflower ship, Plymouth Rock Memorial, and Plymouth Colony.

 Replica of the Mayflower

-There was a crowd of people leaving the tour and it took at least fifteen minutes to get off the boat.
+There was a crowd leaving the tour, and it took at least 15 minutes to get off the boat.

 We walked through the park to get a closer look at Plymouth Rock, the Mayflower Ship, and the Plymouth colony.